 - Other discount perks throughout the year…

 You are welcome to attend one of our monthly FREE Network Sessions to see if TDRN UK membership is for you.
-The first session is Thursday 4th March 19:30PM GMT on Zoom.

 More about TDRN UK membership benefits below…